Typha: Culinary

 Many parts of Typha plants are edible to humans, with various parts being usable throughout the year.
 The starchy rhizomes are nutritious, with a protein content comparable to that of maize or rice.
 They can be processed into a flour with 266 kcal per 100 grams.
 They are fibrous and the starch must be scraped or sucked from the tough fibers.
-Evidence of preserved starch grains on grinding stones suggests the rhizomes were already eaten in Europe 30,000 years ago.
-Also underground is a carbohydrate lump which can be peeled and eaten raw or cooked like a potato.
+Evidence of preserved starch grains on grinding stones suggests the rhizomes were being eaten in Europe 30,000 years ago.
+Also underground is a carbohydrate lump, which can be peeled and eaten raw or cooked like a potato.

 Baby shoots emerging from the rhizomes, which are sometimes subterranean, can be picked and eaten raw.
 Before the plants flower, the tender inside of the shoots can be squeezed out and eaten raw or cooked.
 The rind of young stems can be peeled off and the tender white heart inside can be eaten raw or boiled and eaten like asparagus.
 This food has been popular among the Cossacks in Ukraine and has been called "Cossack asparagus".
 The inner stalk of the leaf bases can be eaten raw or cooked, especially in late spring when they are young and tender.
 In early summer, both the male and female green flower spikes can be boiled (after removing the sheath of the female spike) and eaten like corn on the cob.
 In mid-summer when the male flowers are mature, the pollen can be collected and used as a flour supplement or thickener; the Māori of New Zealand have a special bread called pungapunga made from the pollen of T. orientalis.

 Agriculture

 The seeds have a high linoleic acid content and can be used to feed cattle and chickens.
-They can also be found in African countries like Ghana.
+They can also be found cultivated in African countries such as Ghana.

 Harvesting cattail removes nutrients from the wetland that would otherwise return via the decomposition of decaying plant matter.
 Floating mats of cattails remove nutrients from eutrophied bodies of freshwater.

 Building material

-For local native tribes around Lake Titicaca in Peru and Bolivia, Typha were among the most important plants and every part of the plant had multiple uses.
+For local native tribes around Lake Titicaca in Peru and Bolivia, Typha species were among the most important plants, and every part of the plant had multiple uses.
 For example, they were used to construct rafts and other boats.

 During World War II, the United States Navy used the down of Typha as a substitute for kapok in life vests and aviation jackets.
-Tests showed that even after 100 hours of submersion, the buoyancy was still effective.
+Even after 100 hours of submersion, their buoyancy was still effective.

-Typha are used as thermal insulation in buildings as an organic alternative to conventional insulating materials such as glass wool or stone wool.
+Typha fluff can be used as thermal insulation in buildings as an organic alternative to conventional insulating materials such as glass wool or stone wool.